nakednous/p5.polyomino.js/README.md

 }
 ```

+See the same above [example](https://github.com/nakednous/p5.polyomino.js/blob/master/examples/glyphs/sketch.js).

-Use the polyomino `shape` property ro set /get the polyomino shape array.
-For instance `console.log(polyomino.shape)` will write to the console the polyomino shape array.
+The `shape` property to set (get) the polyomino shape array.

-Use the polyomino `update(memory2D, x, y)` to check `memory2D` collisions.
+The `update(memory2D, x, y)` method checks collisions against the `memory2D` array, without modifying it.
+It throws 'No row' and 'Out-of-bounds' memory2D reading exceptions and returns a `{ buffer, memoryHitCounter }` object literal, where `buffer` is a copy of the `memory2D` array after adding the polyomino at position `(x, y)` and `memoryHitCounter` counts the `memory2D` number of cells hit by the polyomino.